aayushzen/Aayush-Repl/README.md

 # REPL BY AAYUSH

-A branded Python REPL for Termux, custom commands, persistent history, tab-completion, and the real Python `InteractiveConsole` underneath.
+A branded Python REPL for Termux, Linux And MAC OS custom commands, persistent history, tab-completion, and the real Python `InteractiveConsole` underneath.

 ![Aayush REPL Banner](assets/REPL.jpg)